 In the ADGA information packet you will receive information on fees based upon your herd size.
-It is no longer necessary to pay per doe.
 If your herd size changes, you can let the office know.
 You will receive a small Blue form asking you to report your Herd Code Number to the ADGA office.
 This number will be issued to you by your association and will appear on your monthly report sheet.
 It is very important that you send ADGA the eight-digit Herd Code number in order to insure that all lactation records will be accepted.
 Your records cannot be processed by ADGA if your Herd Code Number is not on file.

-Herds with one or more distinct breeds may be enrolled as a composite herd or as separate herds.
+Herds with one or more distinct breeds may be enrolled as a composite herd.
 Or, farms with two or more distinct breeds may enroll one breed and not the other(s).
 Please be advised that for herds with small numbers, this may not be a good idea.
 For herds with the majority of animals being of one breed and containing a few other breeds, this may be more appropriate.

 MAKING ARRANGEMENTS FOR A DHI SUPERVISOR/TESTER

 If you are not testing as an Owner Sampler or with a group, you need to make arrangements to have a DHI supervisor test your herd.
 Your regional manager can help you with this.
 Each DHIA has its own rules regarding who can be a DHI supervisor.
 Some will train persons specifically to be dairy goat testers, others will add on your herd to a supervisor that may also be testing dairy cows.
+You can also often have someone you know be trained to do this with approval from you DHIA.
 Each DHIA will also have rules as to the frequency and type of training that is necessary to test dairy goat herds.